joshparkerj/google-homepage/README.md

 I'm just creating the one page, so there will be just the one index.html file.
 There will be a style.css file.
 There will be no javascript.
 All links will be dead.

 here goes

+the other note is that all image elements and assets will be downloaded from the smashing site.